vandre-sales/meliva-ds/docs/docs/theming/shadows.md

 ## Vertical Offset (Y)

-Each offset-y property uses a `calc()` function with `--wa-shadow-offset-y-multiplier` to uniformly scale vertical offset values.
+Each offset-y property uses a `calc()` function with `--wa-shadow-offset-y-scale` to uniformly scale vertical offset values.
 By default, this multiplier is `0.125`.
 The table below lists the result of the calculation.

 | Custom Property           |  Default Value                   |
 | ------------------------- | -------------------------------- |